SakoDroid/telego/README.md

 fmt.Println(reflect.DeepEqual(bc1, bc2)) //Prints true
 ```

-**Note:** Since telego 1.7.0 an option has been added which updates the bot configs every second.
+**Note:** Since Telego 1.7.0 an option has been added which updates the bot configs every second.
 This option works while the bot is running and reads the configs from the `configs.json` file.
 This file is created automatically when the bot starts.
 With the help of this option you can change the bot configs even when the bot is up and running only by changing the `config.json` file, this means you don't need to stop the bot to change the configs or to remove a user from the block list.

 ### **Creating and starting the bot**

  After you have created BotConfigs you can create the bot by passing the `BotConfigs` struct you've created to **NewBot** method located in **telego** package.
 After bot is created call **Run()** method and your bot will start working and will receive updates from the api server:

  **Note :** Webhook is not used in the example codes.
-Using webhook only changes the code related to creating the bot and receiving updates or sending data abviously won't be affected.
+Using webhook only changes the code related to creating the bot and receiving updates or sending data obviously won't be affected.

  ```go
  import (